 Intro

-Michigan sits somewhere in the middle of the pro-gun / restrictive spectrum.
+Michigan gun laws sit somewhere in the middle of the pro-gun / restrictive spectrum.
 It has been shall-issue for concealed carry since 2001, allows open carry without a permit, and has no magazine cap or assault weapons ban.
 But following the Oxford High School and Michigan State University shootings, the 2023 legislative session passed a comprehensive gun safety package that took effect February 13, 2024: universal background checks on all firearms (expanded from handguns only), mandatory safe storage when minors are present, and a red flag law allowing family members and law enforcement to petition for firearm removal.

 Michigan also retains an older quirk that distinguishes it from most states: if you don’t have a CPL, you need a License to Purchase (LTP) from your local police department before buying a handgun.
 The LTP has been a fixture of Michigan law for decades and remains a meaningful administrative burden for first-time handgun buyers.